timarney/react-app-rewired/packages/react-app-rewire-sass/README.md

-#Rewire create-react-app to use SASS
+#Rewire create-react-app to use SASS!

 #Install